What is Period Shaming?

 However, the story of Kiran Gandhi, is a prime example of how women can speak up and bring awareness.

 - On the morning of her marathon run, Kiran Gandhi awoke to a surprise by Mother Nature.
 Gandhi decided to run 26.2-miles in the London marathon, “free-bleeding”.
 In an interview after the marathon, Kiran stated that she ran without using a sanitary product to raise awareness of women in other countries who are unable to access feminine products and are subject to period shaming by their culture.
 “I felt empowered” stated Gandhi.
 Her message is a triumph and loud declaration to end period shaming in all cultures.
 Woman Marathon Period No Tampon: A Run To End Shaming

 Citron Hygiene values every woman’s right to accessible feminine hygiene products and to the availability of a safe and sanitary method of waste disposal.
-By offering Feminine Hygiene Services that include Sanitary Disposal, which eliminates cross-contamination and the threat of exposure to potentially infectious waste, and Sanitary Napkin and Tampon Vending that provides easy access to products 24/7 — we have a strong, proactive presence in promoting solutions to these issues that are faced by women every day.
+By offering Feminine Hygiene Services that include Sanitary Napkin Disposal, which eliminates cross-contamination and the threat of exposure to potentially infectious waste, and Sanitary Napkin Dispenser and Tampon Dispenser that provides easy access to products 24/7 — we have a strong, proactive presence in promoting solutions to these issues that are faced by women every day.

 We hope that this message increases awareness of women’s health rights and the necessity of providing feminine products and sanitary disposal in all restrooms used by women in in all commercial sectors including corporations, education, and public facilities.

 If you would like to find out more about our solutions that can help tackle period shaming and taboos, get in touch with our team.